kathyisawesome/wc-mnm-variable/README.md

 ### Choosing a Version

-Right now you will see a Release Candidate as the latest 1.x version and Beta as the latest 2.x version.

 1.x Uses traditional, PHP templates.
 It's compatible with just about all our other mini-extensions.
 Can be slow on some hosts.
 This approach will *not* received further development.
 2.x Frontend is rendered entirely in React and is much faster than 1.x.
 But it's not quite as far along with respect to compatibility.
-It does not work with mini-extensions, nor does it yet support editing orders in the Admin.
+It does not work with most other mini-extensions yet.
+It's also much more difficult (read currently impossible) to customize the display beyond what is built it.

 >**Warning**

 1. This is provided _as is_ and does not receive priority support.
 2. Please test thoroughly before using in production.
-3. Requires Mix and Match 2.6.0+
+3. Requires Mix and Match 2.7.0+

 ### Automatic plugin updates